 In other circumstances, the consumer can click on the edit button then select what they’d like to delete. iOS mail has such choices.

 There are varied ways of presenting data to users.
-For example, the data can be presented in tables, infographics, charts, graphs, etc.
+For example, the data can be presented in tables, infographics, charts, graphs, etc. during the data transformation process.

 This representation covers the preferences of most data users.
 Additionally, it is more useful to many compared to presenting it in one chunk of content.